-Smugglers' Notch namesake comes from the smugglers almost 200 years ago, who used the thick forest on the mountain range and the caves and caverns along the Long Trail to transport illegal or embargoed goods across the Canadian border.
-The notch was most likely involved in bootlegging during the Prohibition-era of the 1920s, using the same caves as a cache for smuggled Canadian beer, wine, and spirits.
-Scenic Smugglers' Notch proper comprises the Sterling Mountain/Spruce Peak ridgeline to the east and Mount Mansfield to the west.
-Extremely steep terrain drops down into the notch where Vermont Route 108 winds through switchbacks below, connecting Smuggler's Notch Resort with adjacent Stowe Mountain Resort a few miles to the south.
+The resort’s namesake is Smugglers Notch, the rugged mountain pass just up route 108 from the ski area.
+Legend has it that the smugglers over 200 years ago used the thick forest on the mountain range and the caves and caverns along what is now the Long Trail to transport illegal or embargoed goods across the Canadian border.
+The Notch was most likely involved in bootlegging during the Prohibition-era of the 1920s, using the same caves as a cache for smuggled Canadian beer, wine, and spirits.
+Scenic Smugglers Notch proper comprises the Sterling Mountain/Spruce Peak ridgeline to the east and Mount Mansfield to the west.
+Extremely steep terrain drops down into the Notch where Vermont Route 108 winds through switchbacks below, connecting Smugglers’ Notch Resort with adjacent Stowe Mountain Resort a few miles to the south.
 The road is closed to cars November–April, but open to snowmobilers and winter sports enthusiasts.